sigmdel/domoticz_button/README.md

 Of course a different SSD1306 library could be used but `ESP8266 and ESP32 OLED driver for SSD1306 displays` (formerly named `ESP8266_SSD1306`) by Daniel Eichhorn with contributions by Fabrice Weinberg has very legible fonts with the complete Latin 1 code page which is quite useful for me.
 I rolled my own push-button and rotary encoder libraries, but it should be quite easy to replace them if desired.

+Finally, the font used is **Roboto 14** created with the *Font Converter* by Daniel Eichhorn available at https://oleddisplay.squix.ch/.

 <div id="usage" />